emmanuel197/random-quote-machine/README.md

+# Random Quote Machine

+This project is a simple web application that displays random quotes.
+Users can click a button to generate a new random quote.

+## Features

+- Display a random quote on the page
+- Clicking a button generates a new random image
+- Typing out a suitable top and bottom meme text that corresponds with the random image completes the meme generation
+- Minimalistic user interface

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.